(Book 1: Lights, Captura, Action)

 ‘Subrojit Ray,’ the painter interjected again.
 ‘Call me Subro!’

-‘This… guy…’ Ravi shut Subro up with a murderous glare, ‘he’s the most dishonest, least trustworthy person I’ve ever come across!’
+‘This… guy…’ Ravi said, shutting Subro up with a murderous glare, ‘he’s the most dishonest, least trustworthy person I’ve ever come across!’

 ‘Ravi, please!’
 Subro cried.

-As the man got up and walked out of the room, Ms. Dixit went on, ‘Remember, the device is illegal and you must not be seen with it anywhere.
+As the man got up and walked out of the room, Ms. Dixit turned to Ravi again.
+‘Remember, the device is illegal and you must not be seen with it anywhere.
 My agents will be watching you at all times.
 Try anything funny, like informing the authorities, and you will be dealt with.
 Get caught with the device for your stupidity, and you can expect no better.
 Believe me, my men are well trained.’

 She smiled at Ravi, waved a hand and added, ‘Other than that, good luck!’
-Then she exited with a wink, leaving the boys in silent contemplation of what had just happened.
+She exited with a wink, leaving the boys in silent contemplation.